brunoniconeves/ascertain-task/README.md

 ### Pagination endpoint vs single-note endpoint
 For list endpoint (GET /patients/{id}/notes)

-Returning structured data is OK because:
+We do not return structured data because:

-- Notes are short

-- Structured data is small
+- Structured data is bigger

-- This is a take-home, not a high-traffic prod system

-- If this were production-scale we might add ?include_structured=true or only return structured data on detail endpoints
+For detailed endpoint (GET /patients{id}/notes/{id})

+We return detailed derived data if available

 ## Why This Design